Hello Beautiful people,

 At least 5 – 7 servings of vegetables and 2-3 servings of fruit daily provide a repository of flavonoids and are considered a cornerstone of an anti-inflammatory diet.

-• Vitamin C: Like flavonoids, ascorbic acid inhibits inflammatory activation.
+Like flavonoids, ascorbic acid inhibits inflammatory activation.
 Clinical trials have found that vitamin C shortens the frequency, duration and severity of the common cold and the incidence of pneumonia.
-Typical daily dosing of vitamin C ranges from 500mg to 3000mg daily with even higher doses utilized during times of acute infection.
+Typical daily dosing of vitamin C ranges from 500 mg to 3000 mg daily with even higher doses utilized during times of acute infection.

-• Melatonin: Melatonin has been shown to inhibit NFkB activation and NLRP3 inflammasome activation.
+Melatonin has been shown to inhibit NFkB activation and NLRP3 inflammasome activation.
 In fact, the age-related decline in melatonin production is one proposed mechanism to explain why children do not appear to have severe symptoms and older adults do.
 Melatonin also reduces oxidative lung injury and inflammatory cell recruitment during viral infections.
-Typical dosing of melatonin varies widely from 0.3mg to 20mg (the latter used in the oncological setting).
+Typical dosing of melatonin varies widely from 0.3 mg to 20 mg (the latter used in the oncological setting).